-Alexandra Billings is an actress, singer, author, teacher and activist.
+Alexandra Billings is an actress, singer, author, teacher, and activist.
 Most recently Billings starred on Broadway in the Manhattan Theatre Club production of The Nap at the Samuel Friedman Theater, where The New York Times called her performance “…a sensational Broadway debut…” and “…a marvel of glamorous menace.”
 Currently, Billings plays Davina on Amazon’s Emmy and Golden Globe Award-winning hit TV show Transparent.
-She has also appeared on How To Get Away With Murder, Grey’s Anatomy and the Amazon series Goliath, starring Billy Bob Thornton.
+She has also appeared on How To Get Away With Murder, Grey’s Anatomy, and the Amazon series Goliath, starring Billy Bob Thornton.
 In 2005, Billings played Donna, opposite Katherine Heigl, in the ABC film Romy and Michelle: A New Beginning.
 It was the second time a transgender actress played a transgender character in the history of television.
-She’s had guest starring roles on Eli Stone, E.R., Karen Sisco, Nurses opposite Lynn Redgrave, and playing opposite Dot Jones in the Ryan Murphy pilot Pretty/Handsome, co-starring Blythe Danner and Robert Wagner.
-Her first feature film role as a non-trans character in Valley of Bones, debuted in the fall of 2017.
+She’s had guest-starring roles on Eli Stone, E.R., Karen Sisco, Nurses opposite Lynn Redgrave, and playing opposite Dot Jones in the Ryan Murphy pilot Pretty/Handsome, co-starring Blythe Danner and Robert Wagner.
+Her first feature film role as a non-trans character in Valley of Bones debuted in the fall of 2017.

 Billings has been acting since 1968 and has performed across the United States in hundreds of plays and musicals.
 She’s played everyone from Mama Rose in Gypsy to Mrs. Linde in A Doll’s House.
-Most every stage role is considered to be a first for a transgender actress.
+Almost every stage role is considered to be a first for a transgender actress.
 She originated the role of Alejandra in Time to Burn by Charles Mee at the Steppenwolf Theater in Chicago and toured to off-Broadway in Jeff Richmond and Michael Thomas’ camp classic, Hamlet!
 The Musical!
 She is the recipient of five After Dark Awards and one Joseph Jefferson Award.

 Billings’ activism stretches across the continent.
-In 2017, she was honored to receive the visibility Award from the Human Rights Campaign (HRC).
+In 2017, she was honored to receive the Visibility Award from the Human Rights Campaign (HRC).
 In 2016 she moderated a panel during Transgender Awareness Month at the White House.
 She has won the TPA Award and the Rainbow Spirit Award, and she was inducted into the Gay and Lesbian Hall of Fame in Chicago in 2007.
 She has been living with AIDS since 1995.
 Her life story From Schoolboy to Showgirl, produced by Alex Silets for PBS television, was nominated for an Emmy for best documentary.

 Alex is married to her high school sweetheart Chrisanne Blankenship-Billings, and she is an Associate Professor of Theater at USC.
 She earned her Masters at Cal State Long Beach, where she taught for several years.
 She is a Viewpoints Associate at The Steppenwolf Theater and has taught in schools across the country.